What Are Cookies And How Do They Benefit You?

 These statistics help us make our site as user-friendly as possible, to ensure a good experience for all visitors.

-- Google Analytics which is a program that helps us measure site usage details including the examples above.
+- Google Analytics which is a program that helps us measure site usage details including the examples above (details of how to opt-out are further below).

 Site Improvement Cookies;